NFDI4Microbiota/nfdi4microbiota-knowledge-base/docs/_How-We-Operate/00-N4M-intro.md

 Afterwards, you can access the rocket chat for [NFDI](https://all-chat.nfdi.de).

 ### NFDI e.V. mailing lists
-Via this mailing list, several general information on e.g. NFDI talks (monthly Infra and Tool Talks), coffee sessions, onboarding (quarterly), and statute introduction (semi-annually) are shared.
+Via this mailing list, general information on e.g. NFDI talks, coffee sessions, onboarding (quarterly), and statute introduction (semi-annually) are shared.
 If you are involved in further sections, task forces, or administrative groups (more information on NFDI e.V. work), it would be easiest to create an account to manage the
 NFDI mailing lists.
 For some mailing lists, archives of past emails do exist and can be viewed too.
 Every NFDI4Microbiota member should at least register to 'nfdi-all' mailing list.
 All lists can be accessed via [this link](https://lists.nfdi.de/postorius/lists/).

 ## Finances
-For the consortium, the information on the annual direct costs distributions and flexible funding are of interest.
+For the consortium, the information on the annual direct cost distributions and flexible funding are of interest.
 In general, the [Usage Guidelines of the DFG](https://www.dfg.de/resource/blob/168728/8ee8c5e88b49e485ec3e0cb8d3fe107d/dfg-nfdi300-de-v0721-data.pdf) giving a guideline on different financial topics as well, like travel costs, etc. As repetition is not intended, here only consortium-specific topics are addressed.